sbogucki12/sbogucki12/README.md

 I'm Steve.

-Currently, I'm working through the eCornell Data Science certificate course.
+Currently, I'm working through the eCornell Machine Learning certificate course.
 I'm fortunate to have the opportunity to complete the course in a pilot citizen Data Scientist program that my organization is trialing. 🙌 I previously completed the eCornell Python for Data Science certificate course.

 I'm about halfway through the course but just began taking notes in Notebooks with the most recent lesson I completed.